MeterianHQ/docker-scanner-engine/README.md

     sudo setfacl --modify user:<user name or ID>:rw /var/run/docker.sock
 ```

-Please note that this is effective until the machine is restarted.
+Please note that this is effective until the machine is restarted: after a restart you will have to re-issue the command.